 Christina Garcia Lopez holds a PhD in American Studies with a portfolio in Mexican American Studies from the University of Texas at Austin.
 She completed her BA in English Literature at the University of North Texas and an MA in American Literature and Culture at the University of Leeds.
 Previous to joining USF, she held a lectureship at the Center for Mexican American Studies at the University of Texas at Austin.
-Her teaching and research interests include: Latina/o and Chicana/o literature; Ethnic American literature; gender and sexuality; religion & spirituality; and borders of race, ethnicity, and migration.
-Her working manuscript, Social Violence, Social Healing: The Merging of the Political and the Spiritual in Chicano/a Literary Production, explores how Chicano/a narratives have reckoned with spirituality and religion in relation to social and historical trauma.
+Her teaching and research interests include: Latinx and Chicanx literature; Ethnic American literature; gender and sexuality; religion & spirituality; and borders of race, ethnicity, and migration.
+Her book, Calling the Soul Back: Embodied Spirituality in Chicanx Narrative, centers the mindbodyspirit relationship to argue that narratives can reposition our conscious ways of knowing and being

 - BA, English Literature, University of North Texas

 - MA, American Literature and Culture, University of Leeds